npu3pak/dart-lib-json/README.md

 ## Authors

-Evgeniy Safronov (evsafronov.personal@yandex.ru)
+Evgeniy Safronov (evsafronov.personal@gmail.com)

 Alexander Smetannikov (alexsmetdev@gmail.com)

 ## License

-dart_json is available under the MIT license.
+Dart JSON is available under the MIT license.
 See the LICENSE file for more info.